Boiler Room (film): Production

 In interviews, Ben Younger said he was inspired to write the script for the film after going to a job interview at a Long Island-based brokerage firm that turned out to be a pyramid scheme.
 Younger said he used a speech given by a top broker to the would-be trainees as the model for the lecture the Jim Young character makes early in the film.
-Jordan Belfort, a former stockbroker who would write The Wolf of Wall Street, claimed that the movie was also loosely based on his rise and fall.
+Jordan Belfort, a former stockbroker and financial criminal who would write The Wolf of Wall Street, claimed that the movie was also loosely based on his rise and fall.
 Younger spent two years interviewing stockbrokers at boiler rooms, where callers aggressively peddle often fraudulent investments to consumers.
 Younger sold his script on the condition that he direct.
 Artisan Entertainment initially backed the production and helped bring actors Giovanni Ribisi, Vin Diesel, and Affleck to the project, but later backed out.
 New Line Cinema then stepped in for distribution.

 Release

 Box office

-The film opened in the United States on February 18, 2000, alongside Hanging Up, Pitch Black and The Whole Nine Yards, grossing $6.7 million on its opening weekend.
+The film opened in the United States on February 18, 2000 alongside Hanging Up, Pitch Black and The Whole Nine Yards, grossing $6.7 million on its opening weekend.
 Eventually, the film grossed $17 million domestically and $11.8 million in other territories, with a worldwide total of $28.8 million.